 in Pollock Pines, CA

-2016 Harmony Camp will feature Forefront and The Newfangled Four along with clinicians Gabe Caretto (Dean), Ron Black, Jim Halvorson, and Drew Wheaton.
-We're Really Looking Forward to this year; and with your help we'll have one hundred plus young men at Harmony Camp 2016 in Pollock Pines, CA. Other camps and clinics can be found here.
+2017 Harmony Camp will feature Instant Classic and The Newfangled Four along with clinicians Gabe Caretto (Dean), Ron Black, Jim Halvorson, and Theo Hicks.
+We're Really Looking Forward to this year; and with your help we'll have one hundred plus young men at Harmony Camp 2017 in Pollock Pines, CA.

 However there is so much more that needs to be communicated.
 At FWD Harmony Camp we focus on fundamentals: the fundamentals of vocal singing, proper breathing, posture and basics.
 Over the weekend the boys experience living in the wonderful environment of barbershop harmony through their learning of four or five songs, learning and singing tags, and participation in the totally positive culture of barbershop.